Winter’s here, and with it comes the inevitable battle against colds, flu, and every other bug that thrives in colder weather.

 Does being cold weaken your immune system?

-What foods prevent sickness?
+What foods prevent illnesses in the winter?

 - Citrus fruits: Rich in vitamin C, citrus fruits like oranges, lemons, and grapefruits can help enhance immune function and reduce the duration and severity of colds and flu.